GoogleCloudPlatform/ml-testing-accelerators/doc/storage.md

       storage: 1Ki
 ```

-`Job`s that rely on the dataset in Filestore will need to have the following line in their pod template:
+`Job`s that rely on the dataset in Filestore will need to have the following line in their pod template to bind to that `PersistentVolumeClaim`:

 ```yaml
   ...